Unlocking the Calorie Code: Discover How Many Calories You Burn While Walking and Running Per Mile

 Calorie expenditure refers to the number of calories your body burns during physical activities and daily functions.
 It is a crucial aspect of maintaining a healthy weight and achieving fitness goals.
 The body utilizes energy from the food we consume to fuel daily activities, and understanding how many calories are burned during specific exercises, such as walking and running, can help individuals tailor their workout routines for optimal results.
 This understanding forms the foundation for effective weight management and fitness strategies.

 Factors such as body weight, age, gender, and fitness level significantly influence calorie expenditure during physical activities.
-Generally, heavier individuals burn more calories performing the same exercise as lighter individuals, as more energy is required to move a larger mass.
-Additionally, muscle mass plays a role; individuals with more muscle typically have a higher BMR, leading to increased calorie burn even at rest.
-Understanding these components allows individuals to make informed decisions about their fitness routines and dietary choices, ultimately aiding in the pursuit of health and wellness goals.
+Heavier individuals burn more calories during the same activity, as more energy is required to move a larger mass.
+Muscle mass also matters—more muscle increases BMR, contributing to higher calorie burn even at rest.

 The Science Behind Calories Burned While Walking